 John Pantry (born 10 October 1946) is a musician, singer, songwriter, audio engineer (at IBC Studios, for the Small Faces and on the first three Bee Gees L.P.s) and record producer from Harrow, Middlesex, England.
 He's been active since the late 1960s.
 Following his studio work in London he became a Christian through the influence of the many Christian artists for whom he produced albums, and toured internationally as a Christian singer and speaker.
 In 1990, he trained as an Anglican minister and he was ordained in 1993.

-John was educated at Belfairs High School, Leigh on Sea, Essex.
+Pantry was educated at Belfairs High School, Leigh on Sea, Essex.
 Whilst living in this area, he played keyboard for the local band, Sounds Around.
 Amongst the many gigs they performed was one on the rooftop of The Peterboat Inn, Leigh.
-The band also performed on the same bill as The Cops 'n' Robbers, who are known for their legendary three-week stint on the 60's rock programme, Ready, Steady Go.
+The band also performed on the same bill as The Cops 'n' Robbers, who are known for their three-week stint on the 1960s rock programme, Ready Steady Go!.

 John Pantry Tracks